The SRG/eROSITA all-sky survey: Constraints on Ultra-light Axion Dark Matter through Galaxy Cluster Number Counts: Methodology

-In a mixed ULA-cold dark matter model, N-body simulations by \cite{Schwabe20} show that soliton cores are formed for ULA fractions above $\oax/(\Omega_\mathrm{m}+\oax) \gtrsim 0.1$.
-However, below this fraction, these simulations show no evidence for the formation of soliton cores.
-We conclude that the weak lensing mass calibration remains valid along the full ULA mass range as long as the ULA fraction stays below the aforementioned threshold.
+Finally, in a mixed ULA-cold dark matter model, N-body simulations by \cite{Schwabe20} show that soliton cores are formed for ULA fractions higher than $\oax/(\Omega_\mathrm{m}+\oax) \gtrsim 0.1$.
+However, below this fraction, these simulations show no evidence of the formation of soliton cores.
+Below ULA masses of $m_\mathrm{a} \lesssim 10^{-28}$~eV, ULAs are in the dark energy regime and do not contribute to the WL signal (see Sect.~\ref{sec:dark_energy_regime}).

+We conclude that the weak lensing mass calibration remains valid throughout the full ULA mass range as long as the ULA fraction remains below the aforementioned threshold.
+Hence, we use the profile described in \cite{Grandis2024}.